Dynamic Range Reduction via Branch-and-Bound: Branch and Bound

 \subsection{Branch}

 In the \emph{branch}-step, the search space is expanded from the current considered state.
-The method \function{GetIndices} (\cref{alg:branch_and_bound:indices}, \cref{alg:branch_and_bound}) decides which indices to consider in the current iteration, i.e., which entries of \QUBO matrix should be changed.
-The most obvious version is of course to use all indices $[n]\times [n]$ of the whole matrix, which we will further indicate by \ALL.
+The question arises how to decide which indices to consider in the current iteration, i.e., which entries of \QUBO matrix should be changed.
+The obvious method is to use all $n(n+1)/2$ upper triangular indices of the whole matrix, which we will further indicate by \ALL.
 With large $n$, this expansion gets very large and thus we also consider a different method in our experiments.
 This method is based on the observation, that only four entries of the \QUBO matrix affect the $\DR$ when changing a single weight.
 Namely the smallest/largest weight and the weights which are closest to each other, which will be denoted by \IMP.
-This drastically reduces size of the search space for large $n$ and the performance to considering all weights is compared in \cref{sec:experiments}.
+This drastically reduces the search space size and the performance to \ALL is compared in~\cref{sec:experiments}.